ismet55555/CompTIA_Linux_Plus_Notes/README.md

 - Read by system during boot up process
 - Only edited by `root` user
 - Each line in this file has 6 fields:

   - ```
       <file system> <mount point> <type> <options> <dump> <pass>
       ```

   - File system - Name of the device (UUID) or file system to mount (`/mnt/something`)
   - Mount Point - Where to mount file system (ie. `/home`)
   - File system type - Type of file system (ie. `ext4`, `swap`)
   - Options - Comma-seperated options that will be activated when the file system is mounted
   - Dump - If the dump utility should back up file system (0 or 1)
   - Pass - fsck options.
-Order in whic `fsck` utility should check file system
+Order in which `fsck` utility should check file system

 ## `etc/crypttab` file

 - Information about encrypted devices and partitions that must be unlocked and mounted
   on system boot
 - Encrypted block devices that are set up during system boot

 - ```
   <volume-name> <encrypted-device> <key-file> <options>
   ```